Security-Onion-Solutions/securityonion-docs/detections.rst

 Rule Engine Status
 ------------------

-The upper right corner shows a count of detections that matched the search query.
+The upper-right corner shows a count of detections that matched the search query.
 To the left of that is a status indicator for each of the detection engines.
 The status can show whether a sync is in process, as well as whether the engine has detected errors.

 Here is the list of possible status messages and what they mean: